 Our proposed framework, graphically depicted in Figure~\ref{fig:graphical}, consists of the following three main steps:

-\shortsection{Transitional Plausibility Matrix} First, we create a sequence of \emph{transitional plausibility matrices} (TPMs) to encode the biological priors for each pair of consecutive time points.
-Specifically, let $\mathbf{M}_{i, i+1} \in \mathbb{R}^{n_i \times n_{i+1}}$ be the TPM with respect to the set of cells measured at time $t_i$ and at time $t_{i+1}$, with size $n_i$ and $n_{i+1}$ respectively, where the $(k,l)$-th entry of $\mathbf{M}_{i, i+1}$ indicates how plausibly the $k$-th cell measured at $t_i$ will evolve to the $l$-th cell measured at $t_{i+1}$, defined as follows:
+\shortsection{Transitional Plausibility Matrix} To begin with, we create a sequence of \emph{transitional plausibility matrices} (TPMs) to encode the biological priors for each pair of consecutive time points.
+Specifically, denote by $\mathbf{M}_i \in \mathbb{R}^{n_i \times n_{i+1}}$ the TPM with respect to the set of cells measured at time $t_i$ and at time $t_{i+1}$, with size $n_i$ and $n_{i+1}$ respectively, where the $(k,l)$-th entry of $\mathbf{M}_i$ indicates how plausibly the $k$-th cell measured at $t_i$ will evolve to the $l$-th cell measured at $t_{i+1}$, defined as follows:

-where $\lambda \in [0,1]$ is a trade-off hyperparameter that balances the contribution of the spatial smoothness prior ($\mathrm{SS}$) and the ligand–receptor communication prior ($\mathrm{LR}$).
+Here, $\lambda \in [0,1]$ denotes a trade-off hyperparameter that balances the contribution of the spatial smoothness prior ($\mathrm{SS}$) and the ligand–receptor communication prior ($\mathrm{LR}$).

-\shortsection{Prior-Regularized OT Couplings} The transitional plausibility matrices capture our spatially informed prior on cell-cell transitions between consecutive time points, which can naturally be incorporated in the EOT formulation (Equation \ref{eq: EOT formulation}) to promote couplings that maintain the structural and functional properties of the tissue organization.
-We propose two techniques for prior integration:
+\shortsection{Prior-Regularized OT Couplings} The transitional plausibility matrix encodes our spatially informed prior over cell-cell transitions between consecutive time points, which can naturally be incorporated into the EOT formulation (Equation \ref{eq: EOT formulation}) to promote couplings that maintain the structural and functional properties of tissue organization.
+In particular, we propose two techniques for prior integration:

-\shortersection{Prior-Aware Cost Matrix (PACM)} Consider the empirical counterpart of Equation \ref{eq: EOT formulation} with respect to time $t_i$ and time $t_{i+1}$.
+\shortersection{Prior-Aware Cost Matrix (PACM)} Consider $(t_i, t_{i+1})$ and the empirical counterpart of Equation \ref{eq: EOT formulation}.
 Our first approach incorporates the transitional plausibility matrix directly into the transport cost: